Green Building Ordinance

 The new codes apply to certain types of applications for building Permits which we received on or after January 2, 2014.
 In addition to the base requirements, local jurisdictions are permitted to amend the published codes based on local climatic, geological, or topographical conditions.

 CalGreen Scoping Requirements

-Note: On and after January 1, 2014, residential buildings undergoing permitted alterations, additions or improvements shall replace any and all noncompliant plumbing fixtures with water-conserving plumbing fixtures.
+Note: On and after January 1, 2014, residential buildings undergoing permitted alterations, additions or improvements shall replace any and all non-compliant plumbing fixtures with water-conserving plumbing fixtures.
 Plumbing fixture replacements are required prior to issuance of a certificate of final completion, certificate of occupancy or final permit approval by the local building department.
-See our Water Conservation page for the definition of noncompliant plumbing fixtures, types of residential buildings affected, other important background information and self-certification forms.
+Check out our Water Conservation guidelines for the definition of non-compliant plumbing fixtures, types of residential buildings affected, other important background information and self-certification forms.